Important Updates

 As long as the district court stay remains in place, Haiti TPS and its related protection and benefits are temporarily preserved.
 However, if the Supreme Court agrees to review the White House’s stay request in an expedited manner, a decision could come quickly, with little or no notice.
 Though not determinative, it should be noted that in a 2025 TPS case related to Venezuela, the Supreme Court stayed a lower court decision reinstating TPS, and permitted the Trump Administration to terminate the 2023 Venezuela TPS designation during ongoing litigation.
 The White House is making a similar request regarding TPS for Syria, which is currently pending with the Supreme Court.

 Haiti TPS beneficiaries may wish to consult with counsel regarding their individual situations in advance of a possible Supreme Court ruling, if they have not yet done so.
-E-Verify employers had been advised by the government to use March 15, 2026 as the I-9 work authorization expiration date in the E-Verify system and to keep checking back with the USCIS website for updated information.
+E-Verify employers have been advised by the government to use March 27, 2026 (instead of the previous date of March 15, 2026) as the I-9 work authorization expiration date in the E-Verify system and to keep checking back with the USCIS website for updated information.
 Employers should ensure that they are re-verifying Forms I-9 according to schedule and staying updated on the status of Haiti TPS.

 This alert is for informational purposes only.
 If you have any questions, please contact the immigration professional with whom you work at Fragomen.